Search:

 Usually we dive into a plate of food with great attachment, little mindfulness, and even less real enjoyment.
 Instead, we can pause before eating and reflect on our motivation.
 Here we think that we are not eating for temporary pleasure or to make our body attractive.
 Rather, we eat to keep our body healthy so that we can practice the Dharma and benefit all beings.
-Reflecting on the kindness of those who planted, harvested, transported, and packaged our food, we feel interconnected with them and want to repay their kindness by using the occasion of eating to create positive potential for their benefit.
+Reflecting on the kindness of those who planted, harvested, transported, and packaged our food, we feel interconnected with them and want to repay their kindness by using the occasion of eating to create merit for their benefit.
 For this reason, we offer the food.

-Five Contemplations before Meals
+Five contemplations before meals1

 3. I contemplate my mind, cautiously guarding it from wrongdoing, greed, and other defilements.